Stanny Boy and Frantastic: Plot

 Concerned that their lives are becoming boring, Stan and Francine set out to make some new friends.
-They run into a young couple named Tom and Cami who have an active, child-free lifestyle, and in order to maintain the friendship Stan and Francine pretend to be young and childless as well.
+They run into a young couple named Tom and Cami who have an active, child-free lifestyle, and to maintain the friendship Stan and Francine pretend to be young and childless as well.
 However, Tom and Cami engage in such activities as rock climbing, free running (which is parodied off District 13), and much drinking, which begins to take its toll on the Smiths.
 Unable to keep up but not wanting to lose their friends, they sabotage the couple's birth control in the hopes that having a baby will slow them down.
-Unfortunately, the stress of the unexpected pregnancy ruins Tom and Cami's relationship, and when Stan and Francine try to patch it up they accidentally confess to the sabotage and to being in their 40s, ending the friendship.
+Unfortunately, the unexpected pregnancy ruins Tom and Cami's relationship.
+When Stan and Francine try to patch it up they accidentally confess to the sabotage and to being in their 40s, ending the friendship.
 After having been through all this, however, Stan and Francine decide that they like being "slow" and relaxed.

 Meanwhile, Roger and Steve see an advertisement for a cotton candy shooting gun and decide to buy it using Greg Corbin's credit card.
 Klaus asks to get in on the action, but the pair insults him, saying that fish can't enjoy portable things or cotton candy.
-When the gun turns out to be a dud, they decide to get a refund but start to reconsider when they hear the projected wait time is two weeks, only for Klaus to convince them to stick it out.
-After two weeks of frustration and getting transferred to the wrong person, they finally get through to a real person and are told how to get a refund.
-Klaus observes that the money will just go back to Greg, not them.
-Roger and Steve then realize this and ask Klaus why he had them stay on hold; Klaus explains it was revenge for the two saying he couldn't enjoy portable things, then adds that while he can't enjoy cotton candy, he can enjoy making them suffer, as they'll never get back the two weeks they wasted.
+When the gun turns out to be a dud, they decide to get a refund but start to reconsider when they hear the projected wait time is 2 weeks, only for Klaus to convince them to stick it out.
+After 2 weeks of frustration and getting transferred to the wrong person, they finally get through to a real person and are told how to get a refund.
+Klaus observes that the money will return to Greg, not them.
+Roger and Steve then realize this and ask Klaus why he had them stay on hold; Klaus explains it was revenge for the two saying he couldn't enjoy portable things, then adds that while he can't enjoy cotton candy, he can enjoy making them suffer, as they'll never get back the 2 weeks they wasted.
 After he leaves laughing hysterically, Roger asks Steve if they are stupid, as Roger has a master's degree in city planning from Howard University, but can't tell when "a fish is giving me the business."